LunariumGame/Lunarium/ProjectDocument.md

 #### Audio ####

 One of my major contributions, but not necessarily listed on my initial roles, was engineering all of the sound design in the game.
 I am pretty happy with the finished product, even if I wanted to implement even more.
+I used Audacity extensively to tweak audio just right.
 Here is a rundown.

 1) [*Victory & Defeat Scores*](https://github.com/LunariumGame/Lunarium/pull/198) - Added the score for the victory and defeat cutscenes at the end of the game.
 Didn't do any mixing in Audacity here, since I wanted them to play abruptly.